HomeBlogBest Nursing Schools in Australia for International Students 2026

 But here's the critical part: not all nursing degrees are equal when it comes to migration.
 Some universities have significantly better employment outcomes.
 Others have pathways that fast-track your Professional Year or help you secure sponsorship more quickly.
 The best nursing schools in Australia for international students are those that understand this and support it.

-Studying nursing also positions you well for the Graduate Visa (Subclass 485), which gives you 4 years to work and find sponsorship after graduation if you complete a Bachelor's degree (5 years for a Master's, 6 years for a Doctorate).
-This generous post-study work entitlement, introduced in November 2023, combined with strong nursing demand, is a powerful combination.
+Studying nursing also positions you well for the Graduate Visa (Subclass 485), which gives you 2 years to work and find sponsorship after a Bachelor's or Master's by coursework (3 years for a Master's by research or PhD), with extra time available in regional areas through a second 485.
+Combined with strong nursing demand, it is a powerful combination.

 Top Nursing Universities in Australia for International Students